This article will explain you the first steps required to use Cloud Backup. In addition, you will learn what backups you can create with Cloud Backup.

 Supported mobile devices:

-You can only store your data on the Cloud Storage.
+You can only store your data on the cloud storage.

 This module can perform the following actions, among others:

-Additionally, the Self-Protection feature prevents the processes, registry entries, executables and configuration files of the backup software itself, as well as existing backups stored in local folders, from being modified.
+In addition, the Self-Protection feature prevents the processes, registry entries, executables and configuration files of the backup software itself, as well as existing backups stored in local folders, from being modified.

-Scan computers and virtual machines for vulnerabilities using the Vulnerability Assessment module: This way you can ensure that all installed applications and the operating systems used are up to date and working correctly.
+Scan computers and virtual machines for vulnerabilities using the Vulnerability Assessment module.
+This way you can ensure that all installed applications and the operating systems used are up-to-date and working correctly.

 Managing Cloud Backup

-In this section, you can perform the following actions:
+In this section you can perform the following actions: